 Pabla represents the transmission of ancestral knowledge.
 She inherited the knowledge of Bullerengue from her mother and grandmother.
 She only managed to accept this in adulthood, and it has now become a way of life where she fosters the survival of this legacy in her family and community through song.

-Their personal memories converge in a collective memory offering a narrative of the Colombian armed conflict that honors the healing and reconciling power of music.
+Their personal memories converge in a collective memory, offering a narrative of the Colombian armed conflict that honors the universal healing and reconciling power of music.